nwdigitalradio/echolink/README.md

 ## Files

-These files are found in /etc/svxlink
+These config files are found in /etc/svxlink

 * svxlink.conf
 * gpio.con

-This file is found in /etc/svxlink/svxlink.d
+This config file is found in /etc/svxlink/svxlink.d

 * ModuleEchoLink.conf